marcopaganini/installer/README.md

 ## Repository Setup

 To use this program, your github releases should be named `reponame-<OS>-<ARCH>.tar.gz` under your releases directory.
-Note that OS and ARCH are your OS name and Architecture name, respectively.
+Note that OS and
+ARCH are your OS name and Architecture name, respectively.
 This program uses the Go standard names for OS and architecture (look at the source and it should become very clear).
-For an example of how things should look, see this release for another of my projects, [https://github.com/marcopaganini/termotp/releases/tag/v0.0.4].
+For an example of how things should look, see this [release page](https://github.com/marcopaganini/termotp/releases/tag/v0.0.4) for another of my projects.

 Your distribution files must go in a directory named `<OS>-<ARCH>` inside the tarfile.
 This directory must contains, beside all files necessary to run your program, a shell script called `install.sh` that makes sure your program is properly installed in `/usr/local/bin` for example.

 You can see examples of this in action in another of my repositories: [termotp](https://github.com/marcopaganini/termotp).